 How is a posterior cruciate ligament injury diagnosed?

 Healthcare providers may test the function of your PCL by moving your knee, leg, or foot in different directions.
 They do this to look for changes in the position of the parts of your knee.
 This may show a PCL injury or injury to other knee ligaments.
 Both of your knees may be checked for any abnormal movement.
 You may need the following tests:

 - A joint x-ray is a picture of the bones and tissues in your joints.
 You may be given contrast liquid to help the pictures show up better.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your knee.
 An MRI is used to look for a PCL tear.
 You may be given dye, also called contrast, before the test.
-Tell caregivers if you are allergic to dye, iodine, or seafood.
-Remove all jewelry, and tell caregivers if you have any metal in or on your body.
+Tell healthcare providers if you are allergic to dye, iodine, or seafood.
+Remove all jewelry, and tell healthcare providers if you have any metal in or on your body.
 Metal can cause serious injury.
-Tell caregivers if you cannot lie still or are anxious or afraid of closed spaces.
+Tell healthcare providers if you cannot lie still or are anxious or afraid of closed spaces.

 - Arthroscopy: This procedure is used to look inside your knee for a PCL injury.
 A small incision is made in your knee and a scope is inserted.
 The scope is a long, bendable tube with a camera and light on the end.

 How is a posterior cruciate ligament injury treated?